Kangiriyanka/joe-farah/src/pages/posts/post-6.md

 &nbsp;

-In this example, all squares belong inside JoeAlignment.
+In this example, all squares are inside JoeAlignment.
 With all squares following the same logic:
 - Red will align its leading edge with every other element in JoeAlignment.
 - Green will align its trailing edge with every other element in JoeAlignment.
 - Blue will align its center with every other element in JoeAlignment.